ankitraj-23/assetmind-ai/README.md

 - **Deterministic local placeholders.** The current embeddings (`local-hashing-v1`, 384-dim) and the query answer are deterministic local placeholders with no external model calls.
-They are designed to be swapped for real embedding/RAG models later without changing the API contract.
+They are designed to be swapped for real embedding/RAG models later without changing the API contract .